citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 Last time we mentioned that, while launching games from the HOME menu worked, suspending or re-launching titles was generally hit-or-miss, with some titles crashing outright.
 This is because Citra was not cleaning up kernel objects correctly on process shutdown.
 Games deservedly expect a clean environment when they are launched and any operating system worth its salt is responsible for that.
 A process in HorizonOS is conceptually quite similar to the concept of a process in modern operating systems.
 It has its own address space, child threads, and is responsible for babysitting any kernel objects created by those threads.

 Given that we are talking about this in a progress report, it’s safe to say that's a problem no more.
-Steveice10 [pulled](https://github.com/citra-emu/citra/pull/6680) a few strings here and there and made sure that exiting a kernel process releases all the memory it owns and stops its child threads as well.
+Steveice10 [turned](https://github.com/citra-emu/citra/pull/6680) a few nobs here and there and made sure that exiting a kernel process releases all the memory it owns and stops its child threads as well.

 Steveice10 continued the HOME menu streak, implementing some additional service commands in the APT module and adding a power button sufficed to complete another crucial part of HOME menu functionality: powering down the console.
 Whenever the HOME menu has been launched, pressing V on the keyboard will trigger the familiar screen.